Our Namesake: Lt B. R. Kimlau, the Story of His Heroic Supreme Sacrifice

-However, later he applied for and received a transfer to the Air Force.
-After completion of his pilot training he was assigned to the 380th Bombardment Group of the Fifth Air Force in Fenton, Australia.
-This group was known as the Flying Circus and had gone though considerable punishment in its support of General McArthur’s advances in the Bismarck Bay area.
+He later applied for and was granted a transfer to the U.S. Army Air Forces.
+After completion of his pilot training, Ralph was assigned to the 380th Bombardment Group of the Fifth Air Force located in Fenton, Australia.
+The group was known as the “Flying Circus” and had sustained considerable casualties in its support of General MacArthur’s advances in Bismarck Bay.

 Operations in this area were of great importance at that particular time because it marked the first offensive from General MacArthur’s troops after their retreat from the Philippines.
 The control of Bismarck Bay would trap thousands of enemy soldiers and cut off the Japanese supply lines to New Guinea and near-by islands, thus, setting the stage for the return of American forces to the Philippines.

 On February 27, 1944, a teletype called for twenty-four Liberators with crews and ground personnel to transit to Port Moresby, New Guinea with orders to bombard Hollandia day and night.
 Lt.
 Ralph Kimlau was one of the pilots selected for this mission.

 However, bad weather caused the planes to be rerouted to Nadzab while the ground personnel remained at Port Moresby.
 As a remote outpost to the Fifth Air Force, Nadzab was a small airdrome located on the North Shore of New Guinea and had a compliment of a few fighter planes.
 The base was poorly situated in the Markham Valley of New Guinea and was under-manned and ill-equipped.
 Each night take-off or landing was a sweat job for the pilots because it required intricate and precise patterns to be flown on instruments to avoid crashing into the surrounding hills.